HSLdevcom/digitransit-site/pages/en/developers/geocoding-api/index.md

 - docker build -t hsldevcom/pelias-api .

 ### Running docker container
-Note that you need [geocoding-data](../geocoding-data/) in order to run geocoding-api.
+First you have to clone the [pelias-data-container](https://github.com/HSLdevcom/pelias-data-container) git project and build its docker image as instructed in [geocoding-data](../geocoding-data/).
 To start full geocoding environment:
+- If pelias-data-container is already running on docker, stop it and remove the container:
+  `docker stop pelias-data-container && docker rm pelias-data-container`
-- docker run -d --name pelias-data-container hsldevcom/pelias-data-container
+- Restart pelias-data-container as follows: `docker run -d --name pelias-data-container hsldevcom/pelias-data-container`
-- docker run -d --name pelias-api -p 3100:3100 --link pelias-data-container:pelias-data-container hsldevcom/pelias-api
+- Start pelias API: `docker run -d --name pelias-api -p 3100:3100 --link pelias-data-container hsldevcom/pelias-api`
-- curl http://{DOCKER HOST}:3100/v1/search?text=helsinki
+- Test: `curl "http://{DOCKER HOST}:3100/v1/search?text=helsinki"`

+Above, {DOCKER HOST} is `localhost` in Linux systems.
+When using using docker machine on Windows or OSX, {DOCKER HOST} is the ip of the docker machine.

 ### Running API tests